-As a primary caregiver, provide clients with the knowledge, comfort and care required through their pregnancy.
+As a primary caregiver, provide clients with the knowledge, comfort and care required through their pregnancy, birth and beyond.

 The midwifery curriculum is a blend of university academics and an apprenticeship model of clinical education.

 Midwifery placements are at least 12 weeks in length.
 The student is allocated to a placement in one of the midwifery practices in the Laurentian region via a lottery system.
 The student selects the top 4 choices of geographic location and the computer does the rest.
 While the lottery can be one of the more stressful experiences in the program, it is also one of the most exciting!
 Imagine the opportunity to live and work in a brand new community, or possibly stay right at home.
 Each community has its own distinct features, including the midwifery practice and its clients.

 While in the placement, the student is assigned to a midwife preceptor (or small team of preceptors) and will work alongside the preceptor.
 When the midwife is in the clinic, the student is in the clinic.
 When the midwife’s pager goes off at 2 a.m. for a woman in labour, the student’s does too.
 When the midwife is driving out under the stars, or perhaps the northern lights to attend a birth at 4 a.m., the student is also on her way to the birth.
 And, even in the very first placement, the student plays an active role with all aspects of midwifery practice.
 It is a wonderful privilege to be with clients during their pregnancies, births and early parenting experiences!